String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Self-gravitating strings

 In the same three dimensions as above, black strings have

-The comparison is somewhat ambiguous since there is no common obvious choice for the length scale in both cases.
-Despite this, our chosen units are natural for each, and the similarity of the results is notable considering that they arise from quite different equations.\footnote{The HP ball in $d=6$ gives a uniform HP string in $d=7$ which also possesses a zero mode, but its wavelength cannot be normalized like \eqref{Lstar2} since $\Delta_\beta=0$.
-Normalizing with the amplitude of $\chi$, the results in $d=4,5,6,7$ are $L_*\sqrt{\chi(0)}=9.56146$,\,$10.8363$,\,$12.3143$,\,$14.0784$, i.e., they increase with $d$.
-We have not followed the non-linear growth of non-uniformity in $d=7$.
-The existence of an HP ball in $d=7$ suggests that highly non-uniform NUHPS exist with $\Delta_{\beta}=0$. }
+The comparison between \eqref{L0HP} and \eqref{L0BS} is appropriate since in both cases we are measuring $L$ relative to the thickness of the string, $r_b$ or $r_0$.\footnote{The correspondence between these results is sensible when not only the black hole size but also $L$ are around the string scale.
+Otherwise, when $L\gg 1$ the two zero modes happen for very different masses, see Fig.~\ref{fig:all_phases}.} The similarity of the results is notable considering that they arise from quite different equations.\footnote{The HP ball in $d=6$ would give a uniform HP string in $d=7$ which also possesses a zero mode.
+The correct solution must include corrections the HP effective theory , but if we still do not include them, then, normalizing with the amplitude of $\chi$, the results in $d=4,5,6,7$ are $L_*\sqrt{\chi(0)}=9.56146$,\,$10.8363$,\,$12.3143$,\,$14.0784$, i.e., they increase with $d$.
+Further work including corrections to the theory would be desirable.}

+The presence of the zero mode suggests that UHP strings should exhibit a GL instability, and it is natural to expect that this happens when they become longer than fatter, i.e., when $\textsf{L} > \textsf{L}_*$.
+While the dynamically unstable modes cannot be found within the HP formalism, the study of the properties of non-uniform static solutions will give us evidence for them.